 As the tallest structure in Lithuania, the Televizijos Bokštas (Television Tower) can be seen from almost anywhere in the capital city of Vilnius.
 After the night of January 13th 1991, the tower has become revered as a symbol of Lithuania’s move towards independence.
 On that fateful night, Soviet tanks and army personal encircled the tower, in an attempt to silence the voices of dissent from within.
 Soviet forces opened fire into the crowd of over 1000 protesters, killing at least 13 people and injuring over 140.

-On the 25th anniversary year of the siege, I circumnavigated the tower 25 times on foot, each circuit heading further out into the city.
+For the MAP6 Lithuania Project, 6 photographers travelled to Vilnius, to create a collaborative project that would be exhibited at the Onca gallery.
+It was the 25th anniversary year of the siege, and to mark the occasion I circumnavigated the tower 25 times on foot, with each circuit heading further out into the city.
 Walking around an object can create a deeper understanding of it, express feelings of reverence towards a place, and pays homage to the events that have taken place there.
 Covering 170km (100 miles) in 6 days, I photographed the tower and those I came across during my walk.
 Shrugging off an association with fear and control, of being watched or monitored, the Bokstas has come to represent liberty for the newly independent nation.